huisir001/koa-body-2/README.md

                     // To distinguish between complete and incomplete files,
                     // use a new suffix here and wait for the file transfer to complete before renaming. const tempPath = filepath + '.temp'
+                    // Since file occupancy has a maximum (maximum number of files opened),
+                    // you can consider using queues to control the number of WriteStream
-                    const ws = fs.createWriteStream(tempPath)
+                    // (skipped here for the time being) const ws = fs.createWriteStream(tempPath)

                     // write